Skip to main content

 • “Considering this is being evaluated as a PC game, having the graphics phoned in like this isn't going to result in a high quality, visually impressive game that PC gamers are used to seeing.”

 The music in the game is generally well-received, with many players appreciating the chill and relaxing soundtrack that complements the gameplay.
-However, some users noted that the background music can become repetitive and simplistic, leading to a monotonous experience over time.
+However, some users note that the background music can become repetitive and simplistic, leading to a monotonous experience over time.
 Overall, while the soundtrack enhances the ambiance, it may not stand out as exceptional.

 • “A challenging hardware programming puzzle game with a nice visual aesthetic and chill soundtrack.”